railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 	like the packages used by a Linux distribution.
 The software is downloaded across the network and installed on your computer by ez_install.

-	ez_setup is a small program that installs ez_install automatically.
+	:program:`ez_setup` is a small program that installs ez_install automatically.

 The Open ERP Web server connects to the Open ERP server in the same way as an Open ERP client using the NET-RPC protocol.
 Its default configuration corresponds to that of the Open ERP server